jonahcancio/diskover_plusplus/README.md

 ```
 npm run serve
 ```
-You may also want to startup the backend server just to test api functionality.
+You may also want to startup the backend server to test api functionality.
-Run the following command in another terminal to give the frontend access to backend api
+Run the following command in another terminal to startup backend-api server in http://localhost:8000/api
 ```
 python manage.py runserver
 ```